RunnerScrab/safememset-rs/README.md

+💯% 😷 Safe Rust 🦀

-Uses the design pattern featured in [https://github.com/Speykious/cve-rs](https://github.com/Speykious/cve-rs) to safely get a pointer to (x64 ELF) C stdlib memset() by safely scanning its own instruction memory for the PLT stub.
+Uses the design patterns featured in [https://github.com/Speykious/cve-rs](https://github.com/Speykious/cve-rs) to safely get a pointer to (x64 ELF) C stdlib functions by safely reading program instruction memory as a &[u8] and looking for the PLT stubs and computing the GOT addresses from the offsets encoded in the JMP/CALL instructions. ~~After demoing, safely double frees for a 🥵 blazingly 🔥 fast core dump to show that Rust can still get close to the metal while providing airtight memory safety guarantees.~~

-Works on my machine, but may segfault safely and blazingly 🔥 fast 🚀 for numerous reasons relating to the exact memory layout of the program when run
+Works on my machine, but may segfault safely for numerous reasons relating to the exact memory layout of the program binary when run.